amazon-braket/amazon-braket-sdk-python/README.md

 ### Conda
 Use the instructions for installing Conda from https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html.
 Choose a regular installation, and then choose the Anaconda installer.
 Conda also installs Python, which is required for other steps in this document.
+Download and install the **Python 3.7 version** of Anaconda.

+#### Using a Virtual Environment
+For information about Conda and virtual environments, see [Conda vs. pip vs. virtualenv commands](https://docs.conda.io/projects/conda/en/latest/commands.html#conda-vs-pip-vs-virtualenv-commands).

 ### Git
 Install Git from https://git-scm.com/downloads.
 Installation instructions are provided on the download page.